rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 >Example:
 ><CITE>A Lausanne & se trouve à Paris</CITE>

 <a name="5.26.33.2">5.26.33.2</a> *Optionally*, if it is considered that the places are too numerous to list exhaustively, and that some may be omitted without significant loss of identification, the place of distribution may be shortened by omitting all the places after the third.
-In such cases, ater the third place, supply in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
+In such cases, after the third place, supply in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
 Include the number of omitted places (if more than one) in the supplied phrase.
 Do not use a mark of omission.

 >Example:
 ><CITE>London ; Reading ; Bath ... [and 6 other cities in England]</CITE>